 Figure 9.
-Road with Discrete Radius of Curvature Sections
+Road with Discrete Radius of Curvature Sections.

 With the use of different technologies such as Aerial Photography, LIDAR scanning, GPS collection, or Road Surveying, it is possible to obtain a geospatial map of roadway centerlines or roadway lane edges (or limits of travelway for rural, unmarked roads).
 This data may be processed to identify the instantaneous curvature and heading angle of road points, and the segment length connecting consecutive points on the roadway.
 Continuous mathematical curve formulations may then be used to connect the geospatial point data in accordance with the curvature and heading angle calculations calculated previously.
 An example of this technique would be a parametric polynomial representation for X and Y road coordinates.
 An example of the road curvature decomposition scheme is represented in Figure 10.